melfm/notes/docs/machine_learning/probability.md

 \begin{equation}
     \forall x \in x,y \in y, z\in z, p(x=x,y=y|z=z) = p(x=x|z=z)p(y=y|z=z)
 \end{equation}

+Note: The notions of covaraince and independence are related but distinct.
+Related because two variables that are independent have zero covariance, and two variables that have non-zero covariance are dependent.

+2nd Note: It is possible for two variables to be dependent but have zero covariance.

 ### Conditional Probability
 - Probability of some event, given that some other event has happened